henrhie/expo/docs/pages/development-builds/installation.md

 ### 🍏 iOS

-Make the following changes to allow the `expo-dev-client` module to control project initialization in the **DEBUG** mode.
+Make the following changes to allow the `expo-dev-client` library to control project initialization in the **DEBUG** mode.

 <Tabs tabs={["With Expo modules", "With unimodules", "Without unimodules"]}>